Top 3 Semiconductor Processor Jobs

-Many semiconductor processors have an associate’s degree in a field such as microelectronics.
+Many semiconductor processing technicians have an associate’s degree in a field such as microelectronics.
 These programs are usually offered at community colleges.
 Students should take science and engineering courses, such as chemistry, physics, and classes in electronic circuits.

-There is an emerging trend of employers preferring semiconductor processors to have a bachelor’s degree in engineering or a physical science because of the increasing complexity of the manufacturing plants.
+There is an emerging trend of employers preferring semiconductor processing technicians to have a bachelor’s degree in engineering or a physical science because of the increasing complexity of the manufacturing plants.

-New semiconductor processors need on-the-job training from 1 month to 1 year.
+New semiconductor processing technicians need on-the-job training from 1 month to 1 year.
 During this training, a processor learns how to operate equipment and test new chips.
 Manufacturing microchips is a complex process, and it takes months of supervised work to become fully proficient.